marnelfr/udemy.react/README.md

   },
 ])
 `````
-Instead of having ``path: '''``, we could have ``{ index: true, element: <HomePage />}``
+Instead of having ``path: ''``, we could have ``{ index: true, element: <HomePage />}``

 ## The loader
 `````javascript
 const route = { index: true, element: <EventsPage />, loader: async () => {} }
 `````
 The ``loader`` function can be used to fetch data we may need in our ``EventsPage``.
-The data loaded is returned and then available in the component page thanks to the
+The data loaded is returned and then is available in the component page thanks to the
 ``useLoaderData()`` hook.
 The hook can be used in the current component that load the
 data or in any of its child components ; and the router always wait for the data to finish
 being fetched before loading the component.\
-We've also got the ``useNavigation()`` that can help us to reflect the current navigation state.
+We've also got the ``useNavigation()`` hook that can help us to reflect the current navigation state.
 `````javascript
 const navigation = useNavigation() navigation.state === 'loading' // the needed data is being fetching
 `````
 The ``useNavigation()`` hook can be used from any component currently visible on the screen.

-However, instead of putting the loader function code in the router definition, we may consider exporting
+Instead of putting the loader function code in the router definition, we may consider exporting
 it from the ``EventsPage`` component.

 ``loader()s`` support ``Response``type object.
 This means we can even do something like: